JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 - private; appropriate for Janelia only
 - assumes/imposes a specific directory structure
-- reproducible; every detail except authentication secrets should appear in this repo
+- comprehensive; every detail except authentication secrets should appear in this repo
     + so no secret auxiliary scripts that fix things "just this once"; if you need to do something, include the script
     + changeable details should be isolated and centralized, however
 - historical; use tags and/or branches as needed so what was actually run can be frozen while allowing future runs to have different details

 **NOTE** This is a work in progress.
-Obviously going to have to renumber the steps.
+The step ordering and numbering is particularly confusing right now.

+## Note on EM datasets: hemibrain vs. VNC

+colormipsearch and colormipsearch-scripts were initially developed to run color depth searches for LM images against the hemibrain EM dataset (and vice versa).
+It was later extended to handle the VNC EM dataset as well.

+In general, everything should be very similar.
+There is a corresponding global parameter files beginning with "vnc-", and all the script step subdirectories are duplicated with "vnc-" prefixes (the script within have the same names, for consistency).
+The output will be segregated into a "vnc/" subdirectoy.
+In an ideal world, we'd go back and rename everything so there is a "hemibrain/" directory as well, but for now, any data in the main directory will be hemibrain data.

+This is due for a better refactor in the future.

 # Directory structure